Skip to main content

 What Is a CEMA Loan?

 A CEMA loan is a unique type of mortgage transaction that is available only in New York.
-Instead of taking out a brand-new loan, a CEMA lets you transfer your existing mortgage balance to a new lender, reducing how much is taxed under the Mortgage Recording Tax (MRT).
+Instead of recording an entirely new mortgage, a CEMA allows an existing mortgage to be assigned and consolidated with a new loan through a Consolidation, Extension, and Modification Agreement, reducing how much is taxed under the Mortgage Recording Tax (MRT).

 Why That Matters:

-• With CEMA, you only pay tax on new money (like cash-out or additional financing).
+• With CEMA, mortgage recording tax is generally paid only on the new loan amount above the existing assigned mortgage balance. (like cash-out or additional financing).

 Pro Tip: CEMA works for both purchases (assignment CEMA) and refinances (refinance CEMA).